AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 Previous samples demonstrate separate additional features.
 Next sample is a bit more complex.
 It demonstrates cartesian chart with several line series, customized axes, scales, grids and titles.

 {sample}WD\_Data\_from\_JSON\_06{sample}

-## Schema

-JSON Schema specifies a JSON-based format to define the structure of JSON data(visit [wikipedia.org](http://en.wikipedia.org/wiki/JSON#Schema_and_Metadata) for more information).
-All objects of this schema correspond to JS methods and parameters of a chart.
-Main AnyChart JSON schema locates [http://anychart.com/products/anychart7/shemas/7.3.1/json-schema.json](http://anychart.com/products/anychart7/shemas/7.3.1/json-schema.json).
-Version of the JSON schema must correspond to the AnyChart JS version.
-This file can be used to validate your own JSON structure.

-There quiet a few online JSON validators on the Internet (for instance: [jsonschemalint.com](http://jsonschemalint.com/)).